 A thorough physical examination is done with emphasis on the musculoskeletal examination (see Physical Examination) and the neurologic examination (see Neurologic Examination).

 Lower-extremity strength is assessed.
 Proximal muscle strength is tested by having patients get out of a chair without using their arms.
 Calf strength is measured by having patients face a wall, put their palms on the wall, and rise onto their toes first using both feet and then using one foot at a time.
 Strength of hip internal rotation is assessed.

 Routine gait assessment can be done by a primary care practitioner; an expert may be needed for complex gait disorders.
 Assessment requires a straight hallway without distractions or obstructions and a stopwatch.
-A measuring tape and a T square or ruler with a right angle may be needed to accurately measure stride length.

 Patients should be prepared for the examination.
 They should be asked to wear pants or shorts that reveal the knees and be informed that several observations may be needed but that they will be allowed to rest if fatigued.